 - Build relationships with relevant stakeholders at partner organizations, academia, and the government

 - Research and draft original legal and policy documents

-- Attend meetings and events on behalf of TCP
+- Attend virtual meetings and events on behalf of TCP

 - Help to develop recommendations for reforms and disseminate them to policymakers, media, and the public

 - An interest in good government and a commitment to non-partisanship

 - Excellent writing skills and prior research experience